tapmodo/node-flowroute-sms/README.md

 ### Features

   * Allows sending SMS messages with Flowroute and Nodejs
-  * Super-lightweight compared to scaffolded Flowroute SDK
+  * Super-lightweight compared to scaffolded Flowroute SDK for Nodejs
-  * Supports npm as standard installable module
+  * Supported as standard installable npm module

 ### Installation